Stephen King: Early life and education

 King was born in Portland, Maine, on September 21, 1947.
 His father, Donald Edwin King, a traveling vacuum salesman after returning from World War II, was born in Indiana with the surname Pollock, changing it to King as an adult.
 King's mother was Nellie Ruth King (née Pillsbury).
 His parents were married in Scarborough, Maine, on July 23, 1939.
 They lived with Donald's family in Chicago before moving to Croton-on-Hudson, New York.
 King's parents returned to Maine towards the end of World War II, living in a modest house in Scarborough.
 He is of Scots-Irish descent.

 When King was two, his father left the family.
 His mother raised him and his older brother David by herself, sometimes under great financial strain.
 They moved from Scarborough and depended on relatives in Chicago, Illinois; Croton-on-Hudson; West De Pere, Wisconsin; Fort Wayne, Indiana; Malden, Massachusetts; and Stratford, Connecticut.
 When King was 11, his family moved to Durham, Maine, where his mother cared for her parents until their deaths.
 After that, she became a caregiver in a local residential facility for the mentally challenged.

 King says he started writing when he was "about six or seven, just copying panels out of comic books and then making up my own stories ...
 Film was also a major influence.
 I loved the movies from the start.
 So when I started to write, I had a tendency to write in images because that was all I knew at the time."
-Regarding his interest in horror, he says "my childhood was pretty ordinary, except from a very early age, I wanted to be scared.
-I just did."
+Regarding his interest in horror, he says "It’s built in.
+That’s all.
+The first movie I ever saw was a horror movie.
+It was Bambi.
+When that little deer gets caught in a forest fire, I was terrified, but I was also exhilarated."
 He recalls showing his mother a story he copied out of a comic book.
 She responded: "I bet you could do better.
 Write one of your own."
 He recalls "an immense feeling of possibility at the idea, as if I had been ushered into a vast building filled with closed doors and had been given the key to open any I liked."
 King was a voracious reader in his youth: "I read everything from Nancy Drew to Psycho.
 My favorite was The Shrinking Man, by Richard Matheson—I was 8 when I found that."